In this article we’re going to show you how you can watch British TV in France.

-What you need is a VPN.
 A VPN allows you to disguise your location and virtually reside in any country.
 For the purpose of watching British TV in France, you want to appear as if you’re in the UK.

 A VPN takes your connection and feeds it through the UK making the services think you are in the UK.
 Once you’ve finished watching you can simply disconnect and your internet connection reverts to normal.